 Sexual activities should be explicitly agreed upon by all parties involved in the act.
-Verbal communication of non-consent, nonverbal acts of resistance or mental impairment, to include impairment due to alcohol and drug use, of the victim will constitute lack of consent.
-Sexual assault includes sexual penetration or sexual contact by intentional touching another’s intimate parts or the clothing covering these parts.
+Verbal communication of non-consent, nonverbal acts of resistance or mental impairment, to include impairment due to alcohol and drug use of the victim will constitute lack of consent.
+Sexual assault includes sexual penetration (by any object) or sexual contact by intentional touching another’s intimate parts or the clothing covering these parts.

 If you are a victim of a sexual offense:

 - Get to a safe place.